lawtechconz/AMLTraining/AML.md

 -->

+# Introduction

+>
-# Buddle Findlay AML/CFT training module 1: Introduction and overview of New Zealand’s AML/CFT regime (covering the international context, the New Zealand legislation and regulations, and an introduction to supervisor guidance, inspection and enforcement powers).
+> Buddle Findlay AML/CFT training module 1: Introduction and overview of New Zealand’s AML/CFT regime (covering the international context, the New Zealand legislation and regulations, and an introduction to supervisor guidance, inspection and enforcement powers).
 > Audience: All fee earners, including partners; all secretarial support staff; all staff with finance and accounts responsibilities.
 >
 >